sudospaes/rigel/README.md

 7. Create `ytcookies.txt` in the current directory and put your youtube cookies on that.
 8. Run `bun run init --name first_init` to initialize database for the first time.
+9. Run `bun start`
-9. Done! if everything is correct, you should see "Bot is running...".
+10. Done! if everything is correct, you should see "Bot is running...".

 ## How to update